LedgeDash/unum-paper/fan-in.md

 ```

-1. The `mark_complete()` function, in one atomic operation, writes the bitmap by updating the bit at the function instances' index to 1 and then returns the resultant bitmap immediately *after* the write.
+1. The `write_bitmap_read_result()` function, *in one atomic operation*, writes the bitmap by updating the bit at the function instances' index to 1 and then returns the resultant bitmap immediately *after* the write.
+2. `write_bitmap_read_result()` happens after checkpointing.
-2. In the *absence* of faults, `mark_complete()` guarantees that only the last-to-finish instance will see an all-1's bitmap and subsequently invoke the the downstream function.
+3. In the *absence* of faults, `write_bitmap_read_result()` guarantees that only the last-to-finish instance will see an all-1's bitmap and subsequently invoke the the downstream function.
-3. The `mark_complete()` operation needs to be idempotent because functions might crash after `mark_complete()` and the retry execution will run `mark_complete()` again.
+4. The `write_bitmap_read_result()` operation needs to be idempotent because functions might crash after `write_bitmap_read_result()` and the retry execution will run `write_bitmap_read_result()` again.
    1. As a counter-example, data structures that are not safe to use include atomic counters where each finishing instance increments the counter by 1.
-4. The fan in bitmap is named as `'{workflow_id}/{function_name}-*-fan-in'` for map fan-ins, and `'{workflow_id}/{function_name1}-{function_name2}-...-fan-in'` for fan-out fan-ins.
+5. The fan in bitmap is named as `'{workflow_id}/{function_name}-*-fan-in'` for map fan-ins, and `'{workflow_id}/{function_name1}-{function_name2}-...-fan-in'` for fan-out fan-ins.
    1. In the case of fan-out, the number of branches, the names of the branches and the order of the branches are known at compile time because they're stored in the Unum configuration (i.e., the IR).
-Therefore, each branch can create the bitmap with the correct length during `mark_complete()` and knows its index to update in the bitmap.
+Therefore, each branch can create the bitmap with the correct length during `write_bitmap_read_result()` and knows its index to update in the bitmap.
    2. In the case map, the number of branches are not known until runtime.
 Therefore, we use a `-*-` in the name of the bitmap.
 However, each branch does know the total number of branches, and its index in the branch at runtime because the information is passed in the input payload (specifically, the `Fan-out` field).
-Thus, similar to the fan-out scenario, each branch in a map can also create the bitmap during `mark_complete()` and knows its index to update in the bitmap.
+Thus, similar to the fan-out scenario, each branch in a map can also create the bitmap during `write_bitmap_read_result()` and knows its index to update in the bitmap.
-5. Different from non-aggregation patterns, the invoker passes a list of pointers to the invokee, as opposed to the invoker's result.
+6. Different from non-aggregation patterns, the invoker passes a list of pointers to the invokee, as opposed to the invoker's result.
 Unum expands names in the invoker.

-TODO: walkthrough retry and faults.

-TODO: more on the expressiveness of Unum's fan-in
+## Fault-tolerance

+Each branch handles faults independently.

+If a branch crashes during execution, that branch will be retried without affecting other branches.

+Similar to exactly-once mechanism, if a branch fails before creating a checkpoint, the retry will run the user code again and write user code result into a checkpoint.
+If a branch fails after creating a checkpoint but before `write_bitmap_read_result()`, the retry will skip user code and instead use the existing checkpoint as the output.
+Then, the retry execution will `write_bitmap_read_result()`  and if it sees an all-1's bitmap, invoke the aggregation function.

+If the branch fails after `write_bitmap_read_result()`, the retry will similarly use the existing checkpoint as its output, and run `write_bitmap_read_result()` again.
+This is safe because `write_bitmap_read_result()` is idempotent.
+Also similarly,  if the retry sees an all-1's bitmap, it will invoke the aggregation function.

+If a branch fails after `write_bitmap_read_result()`, its retry might invoke the aggregation function a second time after another successful branch sees the failed branch's completion and invokes the aggregation function.
+This is also safe and satisfies the exactly-once semantics because the aggregation function is invoked with identical input and Unum's deduplication mechanism works to ensure only one result is produced by the aggregation function as if the function only executed once.

+In the case of repeated failure, the failing branch writes its error to a `FINALRESULT` directory and noting the stage it failed at (e.g., did it produce a checkpoint and updating the completion bitmap).
+It terminates the branch without invoking the aggregation function.